 - Fernández-Chacón A, Genovart M, Alvarez D, Cano JM, Ojanguren AF, Rodríguez-Muñoz R, Nicieza AG.
 2015.
 Neighbouring populations, opposite dynamics: influence of body size and environmental variation on the demography of stream-resident brown trout (Salmo trutta).
 Oecologia 178: 379-389.

 - Hwan J, Fernández-Chacón A, Buoro M, Carlson S. 2017.
 Dry season survival of juvenile salmonids in an intermittent coastal stream.
-Canadian Journal of Fisheries and Aquatic Sciences (accepted).
+Canadian Journal of Fisheries and Aquatic Sciences (in press).